(Updated 20 July 2019)

 The plan will need to be approved by the 28 member states and the European Parliament before it can be passed.
 If approved, member states will need to make an active effort to implement the required action.
 But it does put moves in motion, and hopes to be approved by Summer 2019.

-In Jan 2018, in the UK, the plastic microbeads ban entered force.
+In The UK: In January 2018, the plastic microbeads ban entered force.
 The US banned them in 2015.
 The tiny beads can no longer be used in the cosmetics and personal care products, such as abrasive facial scrubs and toothpastes, and so wash into the sea, harm wildlife & enter the human food chain.

 The UK Government’s Department of Food and Rural Affairs (DEFRA) 25 year Environmental Plan, “A Green Future” to improve the UK’s air and water quality and protect threatened plants, trees and wildlife species, also ‘declared war on plastic’ and ‘throwaway culture’.
 It aims to eradicate all avoidable plastic waste within a generation, by 2042.
 It extends the 5p charge on plastic bags to all small retailers, encourages ‘plastic-free supermarket aisles’, fruit and vegetable wrapping, will consider other charges on single-use plastic items such as takeaway containers and cups/lids and includes government funding for plastics innovation, school environmental education and to support for developing countries reducing plastic waste and pollution through UK Aid.